AdrianMuntean/colored-tic-tac-toe/README.md

  It has 2 game modes:
  1. Player vs player - take turn in choosing the box
- 2. Player vs computer - player can choose between different levels of difficulty. **Not yet implemented!**
+ 2. Player vs computer - player can choose between different levels of difficulty. **Super easy implemented only (Random strategy)**